|

 - SALVATRICE:

-Italian name derived from Latin Salvatrix, meaning
+Italian form of Latin Salvatrix, meaning

 "savior."